Reginald Johnston: After China

 Johnston was appointed Professor of Chinese in the University of London in 1931, a post based at the School of Oriental and African Studies, to which he bequeathed his library in 1935.
 This library, one of the finest collections of Chinese and East Asian books in the country, consists of over 16,000 volumes.

-He retained his ties with Puyi, hosting one of his sisters and her husband at his house in Mortlake road, Kew in London during the 1930s.
+He retained his ties with Puyi, hosting one of his sisters and her husband at his house in Mortlake Road, Kew, in London during the 1930s, and even visited him in Manchukuo in July 1935.

-Johnston retired in 1937, having acquired the small island of Eilean Rìgh in Loch Craignish, Scotland, Pu Yi granted Sir Reginald Fleming Johnston permission to fly the Imperial flag of Manchukuo on the Island, making it the only location outside of China to do so, and grew and Chinese style garden.
+Johnston retired in 1937, having acquired the small island of Eilean Rìgh in Loch Craignish, Scotland.
+Puyi granted Sir Reginald Fleming Johnston permission to fly the Imperial flag of Manchukuo on the island, making it the only location outside of China to do so, and grew a Chinese style garden.
 After a short illness, he died in Edinburgh.
 In his will, he requested that no religious ceremony be conducted.
 In accordance with his wishes, he was cremated.
 His ashes were scattered on his island and the surrounding loch.

 He never married but was at one stage engaged to the historian Eileen Power, and was close to author Stella Benson.
-Elizabeth Sparshott, to whom he was engaged at the time leading up to his death, burned many of his letters and other materials, at Johnston's request.
+He was named as a respondent in the divorce of Elizabeth Sparshott, and was engaged to her at the time leading up to his death.
+Against his explicit request, Sparshott burned many of his materials and letters, including ones from Puyi's childhood in the Forbidden City.
+Sparshott justified her actions by saying "when a woman makes the supreme sacrifice for a man (her reputation) she probably feels too deeply to be able to identify herself with him for some long time".

 Johnston's book Twilight in the Forbidden City (1934) describes his experiences in Peking and was used as a source for Bernardo Bertolucci's film dramatization of Puyi's life The Last Emperor.
 He was portrayed by Peter O'Toole in the film.